timhwang21/reading-notes/AbstractAlgebra/algebraic_structures.md

 - Some of my observations and comments are obvious / banal as I don't have a background in category theory, so please ignore those.
 - These are my personal notes and as such are likely to have glaring inaccuracies.
 I'll attempt to correct these over time.

+## Why abstract algebra?

+Oftentimes we know of a function (or, in algebra terms, a binary operation) that operates on some set.
+We might not know all the details about the function, but we are aware of the function having certain properties, such as the existence of an identity element.
+By nature of having this (and other) properties, our function and its domain can be categorized as a certain algebraic structure.
+The properties of said type of structure will hold true for our function, which we can prove without knowing anything else about our function.

+For example, we have no idea how some function works, besides that it has an inverse, is associative, is closed, and has an identity.
+Using these properties we can assert that our function and its domain form a group.
+Thus, we can assume that our function follows all group properties, such as uniqueness of identity, uniqueness of inverse for each element, etc.

 ## What are structures?

 A structure is an n-ple of *sets* and binary *operations*.
 At a bare minimum (magma), they are a tuple of a single set and a single binary operation.
 On a higher level, rings are n-ples of a single set, one or more operations, and one or more special elements from the set with specific properties.

 Operations must be closed, meaning that all possible outputs must themselves be members of the set the operation operates on.
-For example, subtraction over the set of positive integers is not closed, as negative numbers (which are not set members) can be produced.
+For example, addition over the set `S {1, 2, 3}` is not closed, as `3 + 1 = 4` and `4` is not in the set.
+Addition modulo 3 over this set is, however.
+Subtraction over the set of positive integers is not closed, as negative numbers (which are not set members) can be produced.
+Note that operations can be closed over infinite sets.

 A specific structure has some constraint or property on the set and/or the operation.
 For example, monoids require the existince of a particular element within the set, while groups require the operation to behave a certain way.